AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box>

 **Q**: Does editing a marked appointment to the future change its status to unmarked?<br>
->**A**: No, CLInic allows you to move appointments independently of if they were marked, such that you can have flexibility in scheduling of appointments.
+>**A**: No, CLInic allows you to move appointments independent of if they were marked, such that you can have flexibility in scheduling appointments.

 </box>